bellaj/thirsty_men_problem/README.md

 ![illustration](https://i.ibb.co/wNsFxpw/ilustration.png)

-Besides this main rule you've set other rules:
+Besides your main rule, you agreed upon the following terms:

 - It's only you who can pour water
 - The cups can be filled only if all of them are put .